spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 You can use the following definitions to generate the related code:

 * Add shared transfer schema.

-See the [Spryk](/docs/sdk/dev/spryks/spryks.html) documentation for details.
+For details, see [Spryk](/docs/sdk/dev/spryks/spryks.html).